testerbot00000/dea-1/docs/docs/commands.md

 ### Items

-The are the commands involving items.
+These are the commands involving items.

 Command | Description | Usage
 ---------------- | -------------- | -------